Symbiosis in Soil

 We are a research group in the Department of Plant Biology at the University of California, Davis.
 We use tools from molecular biology, physiology, and ecology to understand how plant roots and soil fungi cooperate, and how that cooperation affects forests.

 Are you an undergraduate interested in research with us?
 Please fill out this interest form and we will reach out the next time we have an opening!
+We are not currently recruiting graduate students for fall 2025.

 Research projects